 My money story

 I feel the pain and frustration of being a mother struggling to find her place, a mother wanting to build herself up and achieve for the sake of her family.
 I am a mother tied down by lack of time and money — two of the most powerful resources available to the human race.

 I’m also pretty good at researching, learning and applying things.
-So I’m choosing to believe that I can figure out my money thing.
-Sharing my findings and experiences along the way will help others figure out their money thing.
-And that can only be a good thing.
+I’m choosing to believe that I can figure out my money thing.
+Sharing my findings and experiences along the way will help others figure out their money thing, and that can only be a good thing.
 Through this blog I can offer something of value to other busy Mama’s seeking more fulfilment and prosperity in their lives.